 Then why do we do what we do?
 Therein lies the key.
 Why did Baba Amte do what he did with me?
-Goodness can never be measured in real life terms.
 How come Gurudev Tagore inspired me?
 Did all those people know how far the watering of the plant of goodness at their end reach?
 Did they know it would reach me?
 Never underestimate the power of goodness.
-Vinoba Bhave - Baba Amte - Prakash Amte - Bharat Vatwani - YOU.
+Vinoba Bhave - Baba Amte - Prakash Amte - Me - YOU.
 What about all the people behind Tagore/ Vinoba Bhave/ Baba Amte?
 Do all these people's lives in the flow of events, not matter?
 They do.
 Even if their names are not in the limelight, their lives matter.
-In their own eyes, and in the eyes of a God above.
+In their own eyes and in the eyes of a God above.
 A drop of water helps.
 One should never look at life real-time.